Buddha (TV series)

-Buddha — Rajaon Ka Raja (titled as Buddha — The King of Kings) is an Indian classical drama on Zee TV and DD National, produced by Bhupendra Kumar Modi, under the banner Spice Global.
-The creative producer of the show is Shetall Singh.
-The show first aired on Sunday, 8 September 2013 on Zee TV and Doordarshan.
+Buddha — Rajaon Ka Raja (titled as Buddha — The King of Kings) is an Indian drama series which aired on Zee TV and DD National, produced by Bhupendra Kumar Modi, under the banner Spice Global.
 The programme stars Kabir Bedi in a cameo role as Asita Muni, the sage who announces the coming of Gautama Buddha.
 The story of the serial is based on the life of Gautama Buddha that shows how a prince, Siddhartha, became a Buddha.
-The role of Mayadevi - scheduled to be played by Sameksha Singh - was replaced with Deepika Upadhyay.
-Himanshu Soni played the lead role of Buddha, while 2010 Miss India top ten finalist, Kajal Jain played Siddhartha Gautama's wife Yaśodharā.
+The role of Mayadevi – scheduled to be played by Sameksha Singh – was replaced with Deepika Upadhyay.
+Himanshu Soni played the lead role of Buddha, while Kajal Jain played Siddhartha Gautama's wife Yaśodharā.
 Earlier, Ashutosh Gowariker wanted to collaborate with Shekhar Kapur for a television series on Buddha.